Nuclearfossil/IntroToCSharpGraphics/docs/_posts/2017-03-11-D3DIntroduction.md

 So, as you can see, we've actually got some decent debugging tools with D3D and Visual Studio, out of the box.
 We'll explore these tools more as we progress along our merry little way.

 ## A couple of notes
 The shaders that we use here are fairly lightweight.
-They're also unoptimized.
+They're also un-optimized.

 I don't mean, I haven't witten them optimally (I haven't, but that's because I'm being purposely verbose).
-I've disabled compiliation optimizations on the shaders so that the above debugger has better data for being able to debug them.
+I've disabled compilation optimizations on the shaders so that the above debugger has better data for being able to debug them.

 I've done this in the shader compiler: